MrPrattASH/Robotics-II-Circuit-Python/learning_modules/how_to_comment_code/comments.md

 > “Code Tells You How, Comments Tell You Why.”

 Following these rules should save you and your teammates time and frustration.

-That said, I’m sure these rules aren’t exhaustive and look forward to seeing suggested additions in (where else?) the comments.
->